TrackerLounge/LittleWing/README.md

 In order to create the leg, I cut a piece of cardboard as a template and guestimated.
 I wanted the leg to sit just off the floor, so that if I stomped on it, it would only travel a 1/4 in. before hitting the floor and recieving the floors support.
 I also wanted it off the ground enought to allow me to open the apartment door.
 Once I felt like I was happy with the general shape (in cardboard), I heated the PVC pipe over my kitchen stove around the first bend.
 I then placed it on the floor, and bent it around my cardboard template.
 The PVC cooled and harded.
 I then headed the second area over the stove for the second bend.
 I placed it on the floor again and bend it around my cardboard template and allowed it to cool.
 I then trimmed off the excess pipe to the desired length.

+Note: you may wish to fill the ends of the pvc pipes (e.g. with cotton balls and epoxy).
+I have caught a finger in the pvc end several times and broke a finger (at least once).

 <table>
 <thead>
 <tr>